 California Bankruptcy Exemptions: What Can I Keep in Chapter 7

 People really do lose things in Chapter 7 bankruptcy.
 No, really.
 Just because your cousin’s mailman filed Chapter 7 and kept their 17 houses and baseball card collection, that doesn’t mean you’ll keep your car.
 Each state has rules about what you can keep in Chapter 7.
 In Los Angeles County — where the Antelope Valley is — these are ruled by the California bankruptcy exemptions.
 I’m a California bankruptcy lawyer, so this piece only applies to California.
-If you googled “can I keep my house and car in a Chapter 7” and you landed here from another state, find someone local to you that only does bankruptcy law.
+If you googled “can I keep my house and car in a Chapter 7” and you landed here from another state, find a bankruptcy lawyer that’s local to you.

 Can I keep my car in a Chapter 7?